 Earnest money deposit amount

 This is important to show the interest of the buyer.
-The real estate offer letter should include the earnest money deposit, typically about 1% of the offer price.
+The letter should include the earnest money deposit, typically about 1% of the offer price.
 The fee will be refunded upon successful closing of the deal.
 However, if the deal fails, the money may or may not be returned based on the state laws.

 Deed and title discussion